 It has four bedrooms and can house up to 10 guests.

-There is two full bathrooms and and a fully equipped kitchen with washer dryer.
+There are two full bathrooms and a fully equipped kitchen with a washer and dryer.

 Located on a quiet side street but close to Salem’s attractions.